A message from our CEO, Mark Glen

-To keep you updated on the work we are doing with our partners during COVID-19 and the difference your support is making, please scroll down – we will be providing new information on this page regularly.
+To keep you updated on the work we are doing with our partners during COVID-19 and the difference your support is making, take a look here – we will be providing new information regularly.

 We, of course, fully understand that it will not be possible for some of you to help.
 But, if you can, thank you.

 If you would like to find out about other ways to donate, or if you are already an existing regular donor and would like to increase your gift, please do get in touch on +44 (0)208 288 1196 or at Hello@WeSeeHope.org.uk.